Fire and rescue services

 More information:

-You can drive on your Australian driver's licence for up to 12 months from your entry date.
-This only applies if you're not a resident of Austria.
+If you are not a resident of Austria, you can drive on your Australian driver's licence for up to 12 months from your entry date (digital driver's licences may not be accepted).

 You must also have either: